-Day 11: Koyasan Meals: B, L, D
+Day 11: Koyasan

-This morning, drive 2 and a half hours to Koya-san, the centre of Shingon Buddhism.
+This morning, drive approximately 2.5 hours into the mountains to experience the tranquil beauty of Mt Koya, the heart of Shingon Buddhism.

 See Okunoin, Japan's largest cemetery and home to the mausoleum of Kobo Daishi, founder of Shingon Buddhism.
+Visit the Kongobuji Temple and Garan temple complex after lunch.

 The walk through Okunoin Cemetery to the mausoleum of Kobo Daishi is roughly 2km and sometimes you will be walking over uneven surfaces.

-Continue to Osaka, a journey of approximately 1 hour 30 minutes, to check in to your hotel.
+During your time in Koyasan, you will be on your feet for approximately 4 hours.
+Drive approximately 90 minutes to Osaka and check in to your hotel.